 The facts supporting the State’s charges against the defendant are undisputed.
 The defendant and his co-defendant knocked on an apartment door and then pushed their way inside.
 The defendant possessed a BB gun.
 The defendants ordered all seven occupants of the apartment to get on the floor, face down.
 The defendant struck one victim in the face with the BB gun.
 The defendants robbed the victims of a small amount of money and then fled the scene.

-At the close of the State's case, the defendant moved for judgment of acquittal on the burglary count, arguing that the State failed to prove a licensed or invited entry as required under section 810.02(1)(b)2.c.
+At the close of the State’s case, the defendant moved for judgment of acquittal on the burglary count, arguing that the State failed to prove a licensed or invited entry as required under section 810.02(l)(b)2.c.
 The trial court denied the motion.
 The jury thereafter found the defendant guilty as charged.

-First, the plain language of the section 810.02(1)(b)2.c. requires the State to prove a licensed or invited entry because it is an element of the offense.
-Black's Law Dictionary defines "notwithstanding" as meaning "despite" or "in spite of."
+First, the plain language of the section 810.02(l)(b)2.c. requires the State to prove a licensed or invited entry because it is an element of the offense.
+Black’s Law Dictionary defines “notwithstanding” as meaning “despite” or “in spite of.”
 Thus, the statute states that an individual commits a remaining in burglary when, despite a licensed or invited entry, he/she remains in a dwelling to commit or attempt to commit a forcible felony.

 Second, the legislative intent behind the enactment of the 2001 amendment to section 810.02 indicates that a licensed or invited entry is an element of a remaining in burglary.
-In that regard, section 810.02 was amended by the legislature in 2001 following the Supreme Court's ruling in Delgado v.
-State, 776 So.2d 233 (Fla.2000).
-In Delgado, the Court held that the "remaining in" language of the burglary statute was only applicable when there was consensual entry by the accused and the "remaining in" was done surreptitiously.
-Id. at 240-41.
-In amending the burglary statute, the Legislature stated, in pertinent part, as follows:
+In that regard, section 810.02 was amended by the legislature in 2001 following the Supreme Court’s ruling in

 810.015.
 Legislative findings and intent; burglary

 (1) The Legislature finds that the case of Delgado v.
-State, 776 So.2d 233 (Fla.
-2000), was decided contrary to legislative intent and the case law of this state relating to burglary prior to Delgado v.
+State,776 So.2d 233 (Fla.2000), was decided contrary to legislative intent and the case law of this state relating to burglary prior to Delgado v.
 State.
 The Legislature finds that in order for a burglary to occur, it is not necessary for the licensed or invited person to remain in the dwelling, structure, or conveyance surreptitiously.

 § 810.015 Fla.
 Stat.
 (2007)(emphasis added).
 The legislative intent indicates that a remaining in burglary is only committed where entry is licensed or invited and, accordingly, the State must prove such licensed or invited entry to obtain a remaining in burglary conviction.

-Give this statement of the elements if the charge is unlawfully remaining: To prove the charge of Burglary, the State must prove the following two elements beyond a reasonable doubt:
+To prove the charge of Burglary, the State must prove the following two elements beyond a reasonable doubt:

 (Defendant) had permission or consent to enter a [structure] [conveyance] owned by or in the possession of (person alleged).

-(Defendant) after entering the [structure] [conveyance] remained therein Give a, b, or c as applicable.
+(Defendant) after entering the [structure] [conveyance] remained therein

 c. with the fully-formed conscious intent to commit or attempt to commit the offense of (forcible felony alleged).

 Fla.
 Std.
-Jury Instr.
+Jury Inste.
 (Crim.)
 13.1.

 Accordingly, because the defendant’s conviction for burglary is not supported by competent, substantial evidence indicating that the defendant was licensed or invited to enter the premise occupied by the victims, the defendant’s judgment and sentence for burglary must be reversed and this case remanded so that they can be vacated by the trial court.